-Central Office via Statewide Competitive Application Process
+- Central Office via Statewide Competitive Application Process - Other-Behavioral Program via Office of Highway Safety

 Describe how local and tribal roads are addressed as part of HSIP.

 The Local Highway Technical Assistance Council (LHTAC) works with ITD to address the safety of the Idaho local roads.
 LHTAC also uses the HSIP funding from the FHWA.
 These funds are dedicated for use on local safety projects.
 LHTAC provides a recommended project list.
 The projects are reviewed and approved by the FHWA using PSS.